matype/stylefmt/README.md

 CSSfmt can format following code:

 - Vanilla CSS
-- Nested selector syntax like SCSS, Less, Stylus and processor using [postcss-nested](https://github.com/postcss/postcss-nested).
+- Nested selectors syntax like SCSS, Less, Stylus and processor using [postcss-nested](https://github.com/postcss/postcss-nested).
 - Most of all SCSS syntax.

 CSSfmt'd code is: